yubarajpoudel/python-learn-step-by-step/lesson1/chapter-2.md

     print (student['name']) # print the value.
     student['roll'] = 34 # Add a new key 'roll' with the associated value
-    print (student.keys()) # print out a list of keys in the dictionary print ('roll' in room_num) # test to see if 'roll' is in the dictionary.
+    print (student.keys()) # print out a list of keys in the dictionary print ('roll' in student) # test to see if 'roll' is in the dictionary.
 This returns true.

 **Operators in python**